-The Board of Directors is made up of two executive and three non-executive Directors.
-Biographies of each of the Directors are set out on pages 7 and 8.
+The Board of Directors is made up of two executive and two non-executive Directors.
+Biographies of each of the Directors are set out on pages 5 and 6.

 The Board of Directors agree a schedule of regular meetings to be held in each calendar year and also meets on other occasions as necessary.
 Meetings are usually held at the head office in 3300 Lake Drive, Citywest Business Campus, Dublin 24, D24 TD21, Ireland.
-Board of Directors meetings were held on 25 occasions from 1 June 2017 to 31 May 2018 and attendance is set out in the table below.
-An agenda and supporting documentation was circulated in advance of each meeting.
+Board of Directors meetings were held on 8 occasions from 1 June 2018 to 31 May 2019 and attendance is set out in the table overleaf.
+An agenda and supporting documentation were circulated in advance of each meeting.